salaboy/extending-k8s-with-spring-cloud/README.md

 @TODO: when we deploy a new service A we can create a new virtual service to expose on the Istio Gateway.
+@TODO: add mock route for apps/my-app/
+@TODO: create a branch for ap4k in service A
+@TODO: create a branch for jvm-operator
+@TODO: create a branch for
+        1) gateway with discovery client
+        2) adding CRDS and watches
+        3) adding Service Checks to k8s service types

+@TODO: add diagrams to this doc one for each step.

 # Links